HUSKI3/Ubivis/README.md

 ## About The Project

-This project was created to simplify the use of Rust and VLang libraries internally at TecTone23, but can also be used for your own projects.
+This project was created to simplify the use of Rust and VLang libraries.

 It's currently able to:
 - Vlang